 This type is for a standard business cycle.
 For every process, the manufacturing of a regular amount of product occurs.

 For any industry managing the inventory is an important task.
 There are different techniques to manage inventories efficiently.
-These are useful in maintaining the profit for a business.
+These are useful in maintaining the profit of a business.

 The company stores the exact amount of inventory required for production, avoiding storing the excess.